 Extended Learning Program Student Screening

-Comprehensive screening happens in the WDMCSD during the 3rd and 6th grade years at designated times.
-All forms for 6th grade screening should be completed by February 1 and 3rd grade by Spring Break.
+Comprehensive screening happens in the WDMCS during third grade and sixth grade at designated times.
+All forms for sixth-grade screening should be completed by Feb.
+1; third-grade forms should be completed by spring break.

 To begin the process, please contact the ELP teacher at your student’s school.

-Please fill out the below survey to have a student screened for the WDM Extended Learning Program.
+Please fill out the below survey to have a student screened for the WDMCS Extended Learning Program.

 First, please read Parent/Guardian Information: What to Consider When Identifying a Gifted Child.

-Then, fill out the parent survey to have a student screened for the WDM Extended Learning Program.
-Please read directions carefully before beginning survey.
+Then, fill out the survey to have your student screened for the WDMCS Extended Learning Program.
+Please read directions carefully before beginning the survey.

-If you are in grades K-8, please see the ELP teacher in your building to complete the student questionnaire.
-If you are in grades 9-12, please see the ELP teacher in your building to set up an interview.
+If you are in grades K-6, please see the ELP teacher in your building to complete the student questionnaire.
+If you are in grades 7-12, please see the ELP teacher in your building to set up an interview.

-The WDMSD will continue to study screening tools that allow for appropriate screening of students who are culturally and linguistically diverse, from low socio-economic status, and with disabilities.
+The WDMCS will continue to study screening tools that allow for appropriate screening of students who are culturally and linguistically diverse, from low socio-economic status, and with disabilities.

 The district shall accept scores on assessment instruments provided by other school districts for screening purposes.
-The district will then proceed with WDM identification instruments to determine service needs.
+The district will then proceed with WDMCS identification instruments to determine service needs.